Singaporean Buying Johor Property: Where the Numbers Still Work (2026)

 Mistake 3: Buying in Oversupplied Developments with Thin Rental Markets

 The fix: Before committing to any Johor property, verify the development's occupancy rate and the number of actual rental transactions in the past 6 months.
-A property with 4.6% yield and HIGH rental confidence is a better investment than a property with 6.0% yield and 40% vacancy in the development.
+A property with 4.6% yield and high rental confidence is a better investment than a property with 6.0% yield and 40% vacancy in the development.

 What the Data Actually Tells You